 How old is old enough?
 The Bible says that sex is legitimate only for procreation.
 If we embrace the Biblical view, people are “too young” if they can’t produce sperm or eggs.

 Boys start making sperm when puberty spurs maturation of the testicles, typically from age 11 to 13.
 This appears to have been the case for millennia.

 But throughout history, religious injunctions have played only a minor role in sexual initiation.
 The Roman emperor Flavius Gratianus Augustus (A.D.
 359-383) decreed that children could legally consent to marriage and, therefore, sex at seven.
-The first age-of-consent law, the English Statue of Westminster (1275) forbade “ravishing” a maiden with or without her consent if she was under 12.
+The first age-of-consent law, the English Statute of Westminster (1275), forbade “ravishing” a maiden with or without her consent if she was under 12.

-By the 18th century, the European age of consent was 12 except in France, where it was eleven.
+By the 18th century, the European age of consent was 12 except in France, where it was 11.
 In 1875, England raised it to 13.